-Circuit switching is most commonly-used to sustain telephone systems so that whenever the phone is picked up the conversation can begin.
+Circuit switching is most commonly used to sustain telephone systems so that whenever the phone is picked up the conversation can begin.
 Circuit switching is considered to be distinct from packet switching because it provides a physical path between the source and destination.
-Packet switching offers no such physical path for packets which travel independently through a range of routes.
+Packet switching offers no such physical path for data packets that travel independently through a range of dynamic routes.

 What is Packet Switching?

 Packet switching is different from circuit switching because there is no requirement to establish a channel.
 The channel is available to users throughout the data network.
 Long messages are broken down into packets and sent individually to the network.

 These data packets are handled by datagram or virtual circuit.
 Datagram sends each packet of data individually and can travel any route.
 The problem with this method is that packets can arrive out of sequence or even be lost in transit altogether.